 Fresh-picked home-grown green peas are worth the effort.
-The flavor of fresh-picked peas will far outdistance the flavor of store bought peas because flavor of peas dulls quickly after picking as sugar change to starch.
+The flavor of fresh-picked peas will far outdistance the flavor of store-bought peas because the flavor of peas dulls quickly after picking as sugar changes to starch.

 Peas grow best in cool weather, but peas are not limited to spring planting.
 Late summer and fall planting can result in fall, winter, and early spring harvests in mild-winter regions.
 Peas are best grown on supports to keep them off the ground and away from many pests and diseases.
 (For pea growing tips see How to Grow Peas or Pea Growing Success Tips at the bottom of this post.)

 Good Products for Pest and Disease Control at Amazon:

 - Bonide Sulfur Fungicide